Levilutz/tui-rain/README.md

     .with_rain_speed_variance(0.1);
 ```

+The speed of an individual drop will never go below 0.001 pixels / second, but can vary arbitrarily high.

 ### Tail lifespan

 You can make the rain drop tails appear shorter / longer by configuring how long the tail effect lasts: